 This can mean lower prices.
 In some cases much lower prices.
 One cloud customer told me a local supplier charges 11 times as much for storage as Amazon Web Services.

 It’s not that simple.
-The company buys reserved international bandwidth to access overseas data centres.
+The company has to buy reserved international bandwidth to access overseas data centres.
+That changes the price equation.

-Even taking that into account, local cloud services cost more than using overseas suppliers.
+Even taking that into account, local cloud services can cost more than using overseas suppliers.

 If government departments export data to overseas cloud services, there’s even less opportunity for local cloud providers to build economies of scale.